cloudwalkerfre/DreamScript/README.md

 - ~~Add script chart~~
 - ~~Maybe use div-contentEditable instead of semantic-ui-Textarea, so it's pure react app with no third-party package~~
 - Add some test
+- Add output file, if I were to do that, maybe write a .fdx-json convertor first
+- Put it in electron, yet, a single-page app is nice still

 ---